niclake/niclake.github.io/_posts/2024-05-09-a-digital-reset.md

 layout: post
 title: "A Digital Reset"
 categories: Personal WeblogPoMo
-projectInfo: "Have you ever thought about nuking everything on your devices and starting over?"
+description: "Have you ever thought about nuking everything on your devices and starting over?"
 ---

 (Quick note: I'm back from vacation!
 It was an amazing time away, and I'm back recharged and energized again.
 It's so much nicer to be able to type on a real keyboard and get everything published easily, vs. attempting to do this all via Apple Notes and GitHub's website [because the app doesn't let you create pull requests].
 I'm sure I'll write more about my time off at some point.)